scorpido74/azure-docs.nl-nl/articles/cosmos-db/create-sql-api-nodejs.md

 > * [Python](create-sql-api-python.md)
 > * [Xamarin](create-sql-api-xamarin-dotnet.md)

-Azure Cosmos DB is de globaal gedistribueerde multimodel-databaseservice van Microsoft.
-U kunt snel databases maken van documenten, sleutel/waarde-paren en grafieken en hier query’s op uitvoeren.
-Deze databases genieten allemaal het voordeel van de globale distributie en horizontale schaalmogelijkheden die ten grondslag liggen aan Azure Cosmos DB.

-Deze snelstart laat zien hoe u een [SQL API](sql-api-introduction.md)-account van Azure Cosmos DB, een documentdatabase en een container kunt maken met behulp van de Azure-portal.
-Vervolgens ontwikkelt u een console-app die is gebouwd op de [SQL JavaScript SDK](sql-api-sdk-node.md) en voert u deze uit.
+This quickstart demonstrates how to use a Node.js app to connect to the [SQL API](sql-api-introduction.md) account in Azure Cosmos DB.
+You can then use Azure Cosmos DB SQL queries to query and manage data.
+The Node.js app you build in this article uses the [SQL JavaScript SDK](sql-api-sdk-node.md).
 Deze snelstart maakt gebruik van versie 2.0 van de [JavaScript SDK](https://www.npmjs.com/package/@azure/cosmos).

 ## <a name="prerequisites"></a>Vereisten

 [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 [!INCLUDE [cosmos-db-emulator-docdb-api](../../includes/cosmos-db-emulator-docdb-api.md)]

-* Daarnaast doet u het volgende:
+* Daarnaast:
     * [Node.js](https://nodejs.org/en/) versie v6.0.0 of hoger
     * [Git](https://git-scm.com/)

-## <a name="create-a-database-account"></a>Een databaseaccount maken
+## <a name="create-a-database"></a>Een database maken

 [!INCLUDE [cosmos-db-create-dbaccount](../../includes/cosmos-db-create-dbaccount.md)]

-## <a name="add-a-container"></a>Een container toevoegen
+## <a name="add-a-container"></a>Add a container

 [!INCLUDE [cosmos-db-create-collection](../../includes/cosmos-db-create-collection.md)]